hazelcast/hazelcast/docs/design/sql/14-stream-to-stream-join.md

 _Q: Should we support only timestamps as JOIN condition?_
 **Sasha's proposition: JOIN condition must contain a time boundness.
 Non-timestamp JOIN condition(s) are allowed as optional JOIN condition .**

-_Q:How to convert the JOIN condition into deletion rule, if it does not touch timestamp?_
-**Sasha's proposition: Watch below, my proposition is to support non-timestamp JOIN condition as optional.**

-_Q: What semantics should we consider for queries with zero lag for both inputs?_
-**Sasha's proposition: We would not have any available events to join with very high probability.
-Need mates thoughts.**

 _Q: Time bounds should be constant or variable size?
 Example:_